AuthEceSoftEng/thesis-big-softeng-data/kafka-flink-cassandra-integration/README.md

 ```sh
 docker compose up kafka kafka-ui taskmanager jobmanager cassandra
 ```
-You should be able to see the Kafka UI at localhost:8080, the cassandra-ui at localhost:8083 and the Flink job execution UI at localhost:8081
+You should be able to see the Kafka UI at localhost:8080 and the Flink job execution UI at localhost:8081

-### Terminal 2: Create the kafka topics and produce messages
+### Terminal 2 - Create the kafka topics and produce messages
 Create the topics raw-events with the raw event data and event-count with the count of events per type (PushEvent, WatchEvent etc).
 ```sh
 docker exec kafka kafka-topics.sh --create --topic raw-events --bootstrap-server kafka:9092